15 tips for a successful marriage.

 - Gift your husband something thoughtful.

-Gifting your spouse with a gift you’ve been working on for quite some time means so much!
+Gifting your spouse a gift you’ve been working on for quite some time means so much!
 I know I’m touched if my husband does anything with thought behind it.

 He’s made me beautiful songs and written me thoughtful letters I still keep to this day.
 It’s not just about the sentiment, it’s also the fact that he took time out of his day to make me something he put his heart into.